-In this post, we will see how to make built-in Device Manager show non present devices in Windows 10/8/7.
+In this post, we will see how to enable, show and view Hidden Devices in Device Manager of Windows 11/10 using Command Prompt.
+When you do this, the Device Manager will show old, unused, previous, hidden or Non-present devices.
 Non-present devices are those old, unused, previous, hidden devices that were once installed, but are now no longer attached to the computer.

 Next, type devmgmt.msc and hit Enter to open the Device Manager.